fbacchella/jrds/README.md

 It use mainly snmp to collect data, but can be easily extended.
 There is also some jdbc probes, a agent using RMI for the communication, and it can also parse XML data collected with HTTP.
 The currently available probes can be found [here](http://jrds.fr/sourcetype/start).
-Additionnals collectors can be used using external jars.
+Additional collectors can be used using external jars.